gitter-badger/hibbitts-design-org/pages/blog/2015-11-20-why-flip-the-LMS/post.md

 So, why would course facilitators want to utilize a flipped-LMS approach?

-Here are some initial reasons that come to mind:
+Here are some primary reasons that come to mind:

 * To support your pedagogical goals
 * To enable an open practice for you and your students